 At least Shredder gets incarnated as a lethally armoured, nine foot tall samurai, looking more like a super-villain than he ever did in the other live-action films.
 The plot for the film is little more than the slight afterthought that served in all the other live-action films.
 The Turtles spout their cowabungas, eat pizza and ride skateboards but the infectious child-like enthusiasm and energy that the originals had has been buried beneath the film’s dirty, downbeat texture and overblown, adrenalised action sequences.
 It feels like something fun echoing to be heard amid a loud and noisy blockbuster wannabe that really lacks a clue about what it is trying to do.
 It might be the Teenage Mutant Ninja Turtles but it is in name only.

 Teenage Mutant Ninja Turtles: Out of the Shadows (2016) was a sequel that did a much better job of recapturing the spirit of the originals.
-This was followed by a further animated crossover film Batman vs Teenage Mutant Ninja Turtles (2019).
+This was followed by a further animated crossover film Batman vs Teenage Mutant Ninja Turtles (2019) and the animated film Rise of the Teenage Mutant Ninja Turtles: The Movie (2022).
 Turtle Power: The Definitive History of the Teenage Mutant Ninja Turtles (2014) is a documentary about the Turtle phenomenon.